 - Cares about your staff’s professional development.
-Encourage, and even pay for, certification, have conversations about career paths and how you can help, and generally make it obvious that you’re invested in their future.
+Encourage, and even pay for, certification.
+Have conversations about career paths and how you can help.
+Generally make it obvious that you’re invested in their future.
 They will appreciate it.

 - Encourages team-building and actual fun having.
-Create team outings, recognize staff for achievements with callouts or prizes, or have daily or weekly contests, like who can sell the most bottles of the 2010 Riofava Barolo.
+Create team outings, recognize staff for achievements with callouts or prizes, or have daily or weekly contests.
+See who can sell the most bottles of the 2010 Riofava Barolo.

 - Understands workplace culture comes from the top.
-Lead by example: roll up your sleeves and get behind the bar, volunteer with other team members, show up to team building events, be open to feedback, be curious, be inclusive, and be kind.
+Roll up your sleeves and get behind the bar.
+Volunteer with other team members and show up to team building events.
+Most importantly, be open to feedback, be curious, be inclusive, and be kind.